Last updated September 5, 2022.

 See if a change in medication is in order.

-Chronic insomnia is not just annoying, it’s detrimental to your mental health and overall well-being.
+Chronic insomnia is not just frustrating and annoying, it’s also detrimental to your mental health and overall well-being.

-Insomnia is not a result of just what you do in the last hours before bed, it’s a result of your daily lifestyle.
+Insomnia is not the result of just what you do in the last hours before bedtime, it’s a logical outcome of your entire daily lifestyle.

 Too much stress, stimulation, and the wrong kind of light at the wrong times are major contributors to severe insomnia.